AndreasAugustin/actions-template-sync/README.md

 #### Using github app

-You can create and use a [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps) to handle the access to your private repository.
-To generate a token for your app you can use a separate action like [tibdex/github-app-token](https://github.com/tibdex/github-app-token).
+You can create and use a [GitHub App][github-app] to handle the access to your private repository.
+To generate a token for your app you can use a separate action like [tibdex/github-app-token][github-app-token].

 ```yaml
 jobs: